 - Original, and well researched content that is a significant improvement on all other existing articles on the same topic.

-- In-depth how-tos or guides that contain sufficient examples for how to apply the described concepts in real world situations.
+- In-depth guides containing high quality examples for how to apply the described concepts in real world situations.

 - Excellent English writing skills.

-- Beginner-level articles, as our audience are mostly mid and senior-level developers.
+- Beginner-level articles, as our audience are mostly mid to senior-level developers.